 CBCT is 3D images of the mouth and jaw that can be manipulated to better plan for implant placement.
 We have invested in this technology to better serve our patients, and provide the peace of mind that our treatment plans are based on the most comprehensive information we can have using latest technology out there!
 They allow us to know more about your anatomy during the planning phase, so that we can perform less invasive procedures.

-At Kyle Parkway Dentistry, we have In house Prosthodontist (Implant Specialist), Dr. Thames, who is experienced in surgical placement as well as restoring implants!
-Dr. Thames proudly offers his specializations in implant dentistry to those who are looking for excellence in implant dentistry.
-We provide implant services ranging from replacement of single implant to All-on-4 implant replacement of all teeth by our Specialist.
+At Kyle Parkway Dentistry, our dentists have extensive training in implants after finishing dental school, and we are experienced in surgical placement as well as restoring implants!
+We proudly offers our specializations in implant dentistry to those who are looking for excellence in implant dentistry.
+We provide implant services ranging from replacement of single implant to All-on-4 implant replacement of all teeth by our implant Specialists.

 Dental implants provide a permanent option to beautifully complete your smile so that it functions properly and lasts a lifetime.